 Anne E. Wojcicki is an American entrepreneur who co-founded and serves as CEO of the personal genomics company 23andMe.

-23andMe is a privately held personal genomics and biotechnology company, based in Sunnyvale, California, that provides genetic testing.
+23andMe is based in Sunnyvale, California, a privately held biotechnology and personal genomics company, that provides genetic testing.

-The company is named for the 23 pairs of chromosomes in a normal human cell.
+The name of the company comes from the 23 pairs of chromosomes in a normal human cell.

 The road to riches is never straight and narrow.
 It can be riddled with financial land mines.Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 11 Episode 21.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
-Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.
+If you don’t see a business on this list, they were not actually on Shark Tank.
+ABC’s episode guide and Wikipedia are some of the top places where you can check.

 List with all the appearances in season 11 episode 21: